eliasingi12/ticktacktoe/docs/Administrator_manual.md

 Go to [GitHub](https://github.com/Hubar/ticktacktoe) and download the project as .zip/.tar.gz

+###### On Unix/Linux
-Run this bat file to install the game in command prompt/terminal and navigate the folder location.
+Open the command prompt and navigate the folder location.
+Write the following, to run the game:

 	./bin/deploy

+###### On Unix/Linux
+Open the terminal and navigate the folder location.
+Write the following, to run the game:

+	sh .\bin\deploy

 -
 #### Heroku
 If you don't have Heroku installed on your computer you have to sign up on [Heroku](Heroku.com) and the set up the [Heroku Toolbelt](https://toolbelt.heroku.com).
 Then open cmd/terminal and sign in using Heroku Toolbelt:

 	Heroku login

 Go to [Heroku](https://afternoon-brook-4846.herokuapp.com) to play our game on the web.